Michael Bruce (composer)

 Michael Bruce (born 22 November 1983) is a Scottish composer and lyricist working in theatre, television and film.
 He was composer-in-residence at the Donmar Warehouse theatre during Josie Rourke's artistic directorship there from 2012 to 2019.

 His theatre credits include Much Ado About Nothing (2011) with David Tennant and Catherine Tate, Coriolanus (2013) with Tom Hiddleston, Twelfth Night (2017) with Tamsin Greig and Antony & Cleopatra (2018) with Ralph Fiennes, as well as the 2021 made-for-TV Romeo & Juliet with Josh O'Connor and Jessie Buckley.
 In 2022, he wrote original songs for the Netflix mockumentary Hard Cell.

 Early life and education

 Bruce grew up in Aberdeen, Scotland and first took to the stage in Scottish Ballet's production of The Nutcracker, going on to become Highland Dancing Champion.
-Done with dancing, he took up table tennis in his teens, playing for the Scottish national team throughout Europe.
+Done with dancing, he took up table tennis in his teens, playing for the Scotland national team throughout Europe.
 He then studied as a singer/songwriter at Paul McCartney's Liverpool Institute for Performing Arts.
-It did not enroll students under the age of 18, so before that, 17-year-old Bruce spent a year honing his craft while working in a Sainsbury's near his high school, always meeting his former teachers at the checkout, who wondered what he was doing there after being one of the top academic students.